Watch Out For Google - 5 Ways You Could Waste Your PPC Budget

 Reporting is not the only difference between Smart Account and Expert Mode.
 The way you set up and manage your campaigns is also pretty different.
 With a Smart Google Ads account, your campaigns are 'smart campaigns', which gives you less control over targeting and optimisation.
 Smart Account Keyword targeting revolves around keyword themes and looks like this

-Expert mode gives you optimal control over what keywords you advertise for - you can still target search phrases revolving around themes, but exclude certain terms, brand names or informational searches or search terms containing words like 'free dog food'.
+Expert mode gives you optimal control over what keywords you advertise for - you can still target search phrases revolving around themes, but exclude certain terms, brand names or informational searches.

 2. Campaign Settings.
 Even Expert mode accounts have tricky settings and tiny traps which drain your budget.
-For instance, location targeting.
+One example is location targeting.
 The tricky part is that you need to click into additional settings to exclude people who are 'interested in your location'.
 If you skip this step, you are very likely to get clicks from locations beyond your intended geographical targeting.

-Another Expert Mode Google ads setting you would like to change is Networks.
+Another Expert Mode Google ads setting you would like to change is Partner sites and Display Network.
 It is best practice to keep your Display Ads and Search ads separate, otherwise metrics like click through rate, conversion rate and CPC will be skewed.